alosec/claude-editor-hook/README.md

 source ~/.bashrc
 ```

-The install script:
+The install script attempts to:
-- Creates a symlink from `~/.local/bin/claude-editor-hook` to the project
+- Create a symlink from `~/.local/bin/claude-editor-hook` to the project
-- Tracks installation metadata with git commit hash, branch, and date
+- Track installation metadata with git commit hash, branch, and date
-- Stores deployment info in `~/.local/bin/.claude-editor-hook-install.json`
+- Store deployment info in `~/.local/bin/.claude-editor-hook-install.json`

 ### Installation Management